The Hasty Heart: Plot

-Lachie warms to the soldiers and opens up about his past, telling them "They say sorrow is born in the hasty heart."
-He reveals to Margaret that his aloof and suspicious behavior is the result of great cruelty inflicted on him in his youth as an illegitimate child.
-Later he confesses to Yank that he is in love with Margaret and will propose to her.
-Yank tries to convince him otherwise, but when Lachie does propose she accepts because that is what will make him really happy.
+Lachie warms to the soldiers and opens up about his past, telling them, "They say sorrow is born in the hasty heart."
+He reveals to Margaret that his aloof and suspicious behaviour results from cruelty inflicted on him in his youth as an illegitimate child.
+Later, he confesses to Yank that he is in love with Margaret and will propose to her.
+Yank tries to convince him otherwise, but when Lachie does propose, she accepts because that is what will make him really happy.

 Dunn comes to the ward and tells Lachie that he can return to Scotland immediately if he wishes.
 When Lachie asks why he is receiving special treatment, the doctor tells him the truth about his condition and that his death is imminent.
 Lachie explodes at his friends, thinking they befriended him only because he was sick and dying.
 He decides to return to Scotland.
 Blossom offers him a necklace, but when Lachie rejects it, Yank explains that Blossom does not speak English and therefore could not have known that Lachie was dying.
-As he is leaving he breaks down and says he does not want to die alone.
-With that realization he softens and decides to stay on and have his picture taken in his uniform with the men, happy to be with true friends at last in his last few days.
+As he is leaving, he breaks down and says he does not want to die alone.
+With that realisation, he softens and decides to stay on and have his picture taken in his uniform with the men, happy to be with true friends at last in his last few days.